Potato-git13/kosmos/README.md

 Contributing is as easy as:
 - creating a fork of the repository,
 - adding your changes,
-- opening a pull request
+- opening a pull request.

 ## Guidelines